bain3/pronotepy/README.md

     print('no login')
 ```
 All the functions return cookies needed to connect to pronote (use docs to see if your ENT is supported).

+### Long Term Usage

+Pronotepy will try and reconnect when the old session expires, but **PRONOTE changes all of its ids** every session
+so every object that was created more than 10 min. ago will probably be expired too.
+To preven this, please make new
+requests if you have long breaks between your activities.

 ## License